ajrz1992/ajrz1992/README.md

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning NodeJs and REACT
+- 🌱 I’m currently teaching data Science in one of the most relevant University of Honduras.

-- 📝 I am certificated in Azure, Phyton, SFPC, Data Science.
+- 📝 I am certificated in Azure, Phyton, SFPC, Data Science by Harvard.

 - 💬 Ask me about **Cloud & Agile Practicies**